 Drop me an email if you have anything press or PR related: 21andsensory@gmail.com I’m always keen to get involved in new opportunities.

-I currently work full-time as a Graphic Designer although I am open for paid freelance work and commissions so feel free to drop me an email should you want me to work on something.
+I am open to paid freelance work and commissions so feel free to drop me an email should you want me to work on something.
 (I will have a look at requests on a case-by-case basis and get back to you!)

 Under no circumstance may you reproduce, publish or distribute elsewhere, in any medium, any of my images for commercial purposes, without proper and prior written permission from me.

-- Producing my own 21andsensory Podcast which go live around every two weeks / monthly
+- Producing my own 21andsensory Podcast which go live monthly

 - Illustrations for my Instagram page